VinayDattarao/VinayDattarao/README.md

 <br/>

-**`Digital Craftsman (Web Developer / Video Editor / Content Creator)`**
+**`Python Developer`**

-I'm a college student passionate about exploring new technologies and web development, I am on a mission to expand my skill set while freelancing as a video editor.
-I strive to balance my studies with my creative pursuits, aiming to merge my artistic vision with coding proficiency to develop innovative digital projects.
-By crafting engaging content and solutions, I seek to implement my creative skills alongside my programming abilities, paving the way for a fulfilling career in the digital world.
+I'm a college student passionate about Python development and actively learning web development.
+I’m on a mission to grow my technical skills by building real-world projects and constantly exploring new technologies.
+I strive to balance academics with hands-on learning, blending logical problem-solving with creative thinking to develop innovative digital solutions.
+Through consistent practice and a deep interest in programming, I’m shaping a focused and impactful career in the world of tech.

 <a style="text-align:center;" href="https://drive.google.com/file/d/1YSPvIyJ5ptM82XTgk9w3XMARHUyLxsem/view?usp=sharing">Resume</a>
 <div>